Open Source Business Models

 For community open source, a community of people provides creation, maintenance and support for an open source software.
 In most of the cases the community provides these services free of charge.

 There are, of course, differences between a company and the open source community.
 These differences are important to understand, because they influence a customer´s supplier decision and they also create niches for companies to establish a business in that niche.
-The differences are listed in the following table:

 Commercial open source vs. community open source